Plantar Fasciitis in Runners: Causes, Treatment and Prevention

 Plantar fasciitis in runners rarely has a single cause.
 It's a combination of biomechanical, loading and equipment factors that, taken together, exceed the fascia's capacity to recover.

-Find your running group
+Find your running with a group

 5,000+ runners already train together.
 Free on iOS.